jonbnewman/mobx-store-provider/README.md

 disposeStore(storeIdentifier: any = null): undefined
 ```

-Cleanup, if your app doesn't need the store and Provider anymore.
+Used to cleanup the store reference.

-You might encounter this scenario if you created a store for a specific component (ie: not a long-lived root store/etc), and that component is removed.
+You might encounter this scenario if you created a store for a specific component (ie: not a long-lived root store/etc), and that component is removed from the DOM.

-In that case you need to call `disposeStore(storeIdentifier)` so that the store can be fully released and garbage collected.
+In that case you need to call `disposeStore(storeIdentifier)` so that the store references can be fully released and garbage collected.

 ```javascript
 // MyPet component, it has its own local store, and it is assumed it will